-- Yearly interviews with all NXP MT members, starting from the strategy and seeking their insight in the most important risks for NXP - Assessment of an extended risk list on both likelihood and impact by different layers in the organization - Based on likelihood and impact, the top risk list is (re-)confirmed by the MT and reported to the Board of Directors - · Risk owners drive required mitigation actions to ensure the risk meets the risk specific appetite - Corrective action are taken where necessary as a result of evaluation of the controls by internal audit and/or self-assessments - Effectiveness of the controls are measured by specified risk indicators, updated on at least a quarterly basis - Risk status and controls in place are discussed each quarter in Board or the selected board committee - At least once per year, the risk process is review with the Board of Directors on effectiveness and improved where needed.
+- Yearly interviews with all NXP MT members, starting from the strategy and seeking their insight in the most important risks for NXP - Assessment of an extended risk list on both likelihood and impact by different layers in the organization - Based on likelihood and impact, the top risk list is (re-)confirmed by the MT and reported to the Board of Directors - Risk owners drive required mitigation actions to ensure the risk meets the risk specific appetite - Corrective action are taken where necessary as a result of evaluation of the controls by internal audit and/or self-assessments - Effectiveness of the controls are measured by specified risk indicators, updated on at least a quarterly basis - On a quarterly basis the risk status and controls in place are discussed with the Board of Directors or with the selected Board committee. - At least once per year, the risk process is reviewed with the Board of Directors on effectiveness and improved where needed.